spollard/josh-works.github.io/_pages/about.md

 [My own thinking is severely limited]({{ site.baseurl }}{% link _posts/2015-11-05-limitations-of-my-own-thinking.md %}), and the best way to learn to think better is to learn from those who think clearly.

 Wise men and women pour themselves into writing a good book, which you can consume for mostly-free, and a few hours of your time.
 Books are doors into other people's heads and hearts, or into entirely new worlds.
-I cannot state concisely all the reasons that I think you should read, but [here's a good starting point]({{ site.baseurl }}{% link _posts/2016-03-31-everything-i-do-and-think-ive-read-in-a-book-or-exploring-the-relationship-between-books-and-money.md %}).
+I cannot state concisely all the reasons that I think you should read, but [here's a list of books I most commonly recommend to others]({{ site.baseurl }}{% link _posts/2018-05-17-recommended_reading.md %}).

 Oh, and I use a Kindle.
 [I think you should too]({{ site.baseurl }}{% link _posts/2013-07-22-why-i-use-a-kindle.md %}), but whatever it takes to help you read is fine with me.